RaoulWolf/cleanventory.data/README.md

 as created by the [cleanventory](https://github.com/RaoulWolf/cleanventory) package.

+cleanventory.data aims to have correctly identified all missing values in the data sets, all CAS Registry Numbers validated (when present) and additionally all special characters are transformed into ASCII characters.

 As such, it comes with no additional dependencies.

 We suggest the following packages/functionalities in addition: